About ‘In The Know’ Information Series

 This initiative is an opportunity for parents and carers to better understand and deal with contemporary challenges affecting young people today so they can exercise greater positive influence in the lives of the young people in their care.

 It demonstrates our commitment to helping young people from the school gain an understanding of society, access positive role models, and form positive relationships outside the school setting.

-Where: Communities@Work Galilee School Holder Campus, 172 Dixon Drive Holder ACT 2611
+Where: Communities at Work Galilee School Holder Campus, 172 Dixon Drive Holder ACT 2611

-Use the form below to register for the Digital Wellbeing/Online Safety Evening, or click here to open the booking page in a new tab.
+Use the button below to register for the Mental Health First Aid Training, or click here to open the booking page in a new tab.